StevenLwcz/StevenLwcz.github.io/_posts/2025-04-22-Memory-Regions-with-Memview-and-Gdb.md

 For more information about the output `man nm`.
 You can use these symbols with `x` or `memview`.

+There is also `(gdb) maint info sections` which does something similar.
+There are other tools related to `nm` which are `objdump` and `readelf.
+Check out the command line help for more info.
 ```
 (gdb) memview &__data_start
 ```